Friedrich Engels Military Academy: Before foundation

 When the National People's Army (NVA) was formed by the Volkskammer on January 18, 1956, which effectively replaced the Barracked People's Police, allowed for the College for Officers of the NVA in Dresden to emerge as the highest military teaching facility in East Germany.
-Colonel Wilheim Adam became the first commander; followed by Major General Heinrich Dollwetzel from April 1, 1958.
+Colonel Wilhelm Adam became the first commander; followed by Major General Heinrich Dollwetzel from April 1, 1958.
 This also effectively allowed the NVA to take over the politically reliable and technically competent officers of the Barracked People's Police.

 The university was commissioned to raise the scientific level of training in all subject areas in order to create the conditions for a military academy.
 When it was founded, the chairs of social science training, infantry training, artillery training and tank training were created.
 In addition to the two-year courses, in which officers who were already experienced in the troop service were trained as regimental commanders, their deputies and chiefs of staff for motor gunner, tank and artillery units, heads of special troops and services, the university carried out one-year qualification courses for senior officers.

 After the West German Bundeswehr joined NATO in 1955, the National People's Army joined the rivaling Warsaw Pact on May 24, 1958.
 A formal military academy had to be established to train the National People's Army up to Warsaw Pact standards and requirements.

 Ministerial order 52/58 began in May 1958, which called for the conversion of the college for officers into a military academy.
 According to the decision of the Council of Ministers of November 28, 1958, it was to become the first military institution to be granted the right to confer the academic degree of "diploma military scientist" and "diploma engineer" and to set up scientific aspirations.